 No one will know a place as well as someone who lives there, so we’re partnering with contracted researchers on Cultural Traditions Survey projects.
-In the Yakima Valley we’re excited to announce that the Center is working with Rodrigo Rentería-Valencia, Assistant Professor of Anthropology and Museum Studies at Central Washington University in Ellensburg, and former Yakima resident.
+In the Yakima Valley in 2018 we worked with Rodrigo Rentería-Valencia.
+Rodrigo is Assistant Professor of Anthropology at Central Washington University in Ellensburg, and a former Yakima resident.

 Examples include regional musical traditions (corridos, marimba, etc.); various forms of fishing; agricultural practices and traditions related to harvesting apples, cherries, hops, wine grapes, etc; religious and other ceremonies; artistic and craft traditions (basket weaving, rosemaling, fiber arts, etc.); dance (Pow-wow dances; sayaw sa bangko, etc.); recreational traditions; food festivals, and much more.

-Do you know someone who is a “tradition bearer” or “culture keeper” in your community, who might be willing to be part of this project?
+Work continues into 2019 and beyond.
+Do you know someone who is a “tradition bearer” or “culture keeper” in your community and who might be willing to be part of this project?
 We would love to hear from you, and to learn from you (see contact info below).

 Or do you have ideas about festivals or events we should attend?
 Let us know!

-You can reach out to Kristin Sullivan any time at email@example.com , and Rodrigo Rentería-Valencia at Rodrigo.Renteria@cwu.edu.
-You can also follow our adventures on social media, @WACultures on Facebook, Instagram, and Twitter.
+You can reach out to the Center for Washington Cultural Traditions director any time at WACulture@humanities.org and (206) 682-1770.
+You can also follow our adventures on social media @WACultures on Facebook, Instagram, and Twitter.

 And if you see us out and about in the Yakima Valley, please stop us to say hello, or tell us a story about your traditions!

-The 2018 Yakima Valley Cultural Traditions Survey was generously funded in part by the National Endowment for the Arts and the Yakima Valley Community Foundation.
+The Yakima Valley Cultural Traditions Survey is generously funded in part by the National Endowment for the Arts: Art Works (2018) and by the Yakima Valley Community Foundation (2018, 2019).